Saturday, April 18, 2026

 In Peggy's poem, Under the Unwed Moon, she wrote, The moon in the force of its pull releases the buried bones.

-It was also easy as pie and it hit your eye like a big pizza pie.
+It also hit your eye like a big pizza pie.
 The moon can’t help it if it rhymes with June, balloon and sleepy lagoon.
-For Robert Graves in his book, White Goddess, the moon was the supreme muse; the feminine aspect which represented birth and the life force of the imagination.
+For Robert Graves in his book, White Goddess, the moon was the supreme muse; the feminine aspect which represented birth and the life of the imagination.

 No argument from me though I was brought up thinking it was made of green cheese with cows jumping over to the fiddle of hi diddle-diddle.